Paste this URL into Claude Code and tell it to set this up for you.

 • GPU acceleration (significantly faster if you have a compatible NVIDIA GPU)

-For now, the toggle works well enough.
 The cognitive overhead of “press, speak, press” is minimal once you’ve done it a few times.

 Questions or improvements?
 Find me at hedwards.dev.